-Cubed uses a custom modification of the popular Flows HD for our new main project, Andea.
-Created solely for this project, cubedpack has been focused on realism and useful textures for meeting our needs.
+Cubed uses a custom resource-pack for our main project Andea.
 This pack relies on Optifine to operate correctly, making use of many features such as biome-specific textures, custom models and connected textures.
-If you're using this for the first time, we advise visiting /warp pack for a full repository of blocks, items and textures you can utilise.
+If you're using this for the first time we advise visiting /warp pack for a full repository of blocks, items and textures you can utilise.

 - Over 600 unique textures